-The hybrid workplace whereby people spilt the working week between the home and office is fast becoming the future of work.
+The hybrid workplace whereby people split the working week between the home and office is fast becoming the future of work.

 In the post-pandemic world, how this balances out in individual workplaces is a discussion that businesses and staff are having (or will need to have) to ensure that productivity is not impacted.